glowkeeper/mccs-alpha-api-ui/README.md

 1. Build the REACT frontend by typing `npm run compile` (you can also watch for any changes by running `npm run watch`).
 For a production build, type `npm run prod`.
 2. Startup an instance of [http-server](https://www.npmjs.com/package/http-server) by typing `npm run start`.

-Finally, load the web application:
+Finally, run the web application:

 1. Load a browser and go to the address [http://http://127.0.0.1:8080](http://http://127.0.0.1:8080).